After Dark (TV programme): Harry Belafonte, Denis Worrall and "South Africa"

-"After the Nelson Mandela concert last summer, (After Dark) ran a discussion programme including Harry Belafonte, Breyten Breytenbach, Denis Worrall and Ismail Ayob (Mandela's lawyer)."
+In 1998, after the Nelson Mandela concert the previous summer, (After Dark) ran a discussion programme including Harry Belafonte, Breyten Breytenbach, Denis Worrall and Ismail Ayob (Mandela's lawyer)."
 The Guardian described this as "the most civilised and stimulating of current TV programmes" (pictured here with a complete list of guests here) and later Victoria Brittain described the "extraordinary experience of debating with Worrall":

 Every letter I received from viewers focussed on how the programme had changed their perception of him ...
 Harry Belafonte said how much he looked forward to meeting him because of his image in the US as "an enlightened voice" ...
 After Dark was probably the first television programme accurately to reflect the real balance of forces on the South African political scene ...
 The significance of the programme ... was how it shifted the debate from the white political agenda followed so assiduously by South Africa-based correspondents, and gave due weight to the real opponents of the regime.

 A year later it became public that there was "a revealing off-camera incident between Harry Belafonte and South Africa's ex-ambassador Denis Worrall.
 For the first three hours of the programme Worrall played Mr Nice Guy but in the closing 30 minutes the diplomatic layers peeled off.
 The noble Belafonte shook his head regretfully as Worrall's tone changed and he said he would pray for Worrall.
-Trying to regain lost ground after the programme, Worrall went up to Belafonte and, according to the production team, said: Well, Mr Belafonte, you're really quite intelligent, aren't you?"
+Trying to regain lost ground after the programme, Worrall went up to Belafonte and, according to the production team, said: 'Well, Mr Belafonte, you're really quite intelligent, aren't you?'"